Universal principles of cell population growth follow from local contact inhibition: Results

 \subsection{Radially expanding population}

 A natural starting point is to assume a growing solid tumor with no migration.
-Using equation \eqref{MFT:1} as our point of departure (with $\Gamma = 0$), we assume the tumor is growing radially where only cells on the outer surface with free space have the ability to divide.
-Let $r$ be the length scale for tumor cells, $R$ be the length scale of the tumor volume and $d$ be the dimension considered (typically $d=2,3$).
+Using equation \eqref{MFT:1} as our point of departure, we assume the tumor is growing radially, where only cells on the outer surface with free space can divide.
+Let $r$ be the length scale for tumor cells, $R$ be the length scale of the tumor area, and $d$ be the dimension considered (typically $d=2$ for two-dimensional growth on a Petri dish).
 The number of tumor cells is then estimated by $n = (R/r)^d$.
 The number of cells not on the surface is given by $n_0 = (R/r - 1)^d$.
-We now write out the probability of all sites occupied explicitly,
+Let us again define the random variable $X_i \in \{0,1,\dots,\omega_i \}$ as the number of filled lattice sites neighboring cell $i$ that contain a living cell, i.e., where an offspring of the focal cell cannot be placed.
+We now write out the probability of all sites occupied explicitly (and drop the index of the birth neighborhood size of the cell labeled with index $i$, as we assume that it is the same value for all cells: $\omega_i=\omega$),